 Under the CGM Access Discount program, patients pay $60 per month for a box of sensors plus $180 per year for a transmitter.
 This cost averages out to $75 per month for sensors and transmitter combined.
 Medicare has not yet issued their specific guidelines on cost.
 Your cost will ultimately depend on whether you are in original Medicare or Medicare Advantage plan.

 We recommend setting up scheduled orders through either of these options which will create automatic orders based on your prescription.

 Place orders when you have one month of supplies left to allow plenty of time for us to collect documents and process the order.

 Medicare allows reorders every 90 days.
-However, they don’t allow suppliers to ship supply orders until you have 10 days or less of supplies on hand.
+However, they don’t allow suppliers to ship supply orders until you have 11 days or less of supplies on hand.
 We will contact you within 14 days of supply shipments to make sure that the items are still needed.

-Yes!
-You may place orders by enrolling in “scheduled orders” online at www.Diabetes.Shop or by speaking with a member of the Supply Management Team at 1-800-646-4633, option 2 on Monday-Friday, from 8 AM-6 PM Central Time.
+Yes, if you receive supplies directly from Medtronic you may place orders by enrolling in “scheduled orders” online at www.Diabetes.shop or by speaking with a member of the Supply Management Team at 1-800-646-4633, option 2 on Monday-Friday, from 8 AM-6 PM Central Time.

 We will still need to speak with you within two weeks before shipping to confirm the amount of supplies that you have on hand.

 If you receive your orders through a Distributor, please contact them directly.